 You can´t live a positive life with a negative mindset.
 Many people exercise their bodies, but few exercise their minds.
 Worry, anxiety, and every evil lie starts there and should end there; you should control your thoughts and not let your thoughts control you.

 The mind is negative by nature, and for every negative thought, you need five positive ones to combat this one negative thought.

 Meditation is an ancient practice that is still beneficial today.
-There are many types of meditations.
-However, mindfulness and guided meditations can be the starting point for anyone from beginners to advance.
+There are many types of meditation.
+However, mindfulness and guided meditations can be the starting point for anyone from beginners to advanced.
 Meditation forces your mind to focus on one thing.